-- Major improvement in ICT facilities including major hardware replacements in several areas of the Academy including the Colin Beilby And Keith Whittlestone Buildings. - New CCTV servers and new and replacement cameras giving much greater coverage of the campus.
+- Major improvement in ICT facilities including major hardware replacements in several areas of the Academy including the Colin Beilby And Keith Whittlestone Buildings. - · New CCTV servers and new and replacement cameras giving much greater coverage of the campus. - New outdoor seating and tables for students to use at break and lunch times.